Overview

 - Apply crypto shredding to an

-so that associated data can no longer be decrypted by Gateway.
+EDEKso that associated data can no longer be decrypted by Gateway.

-derived from a unique customer identifier (userId
+password, visa) using a DEK derived from a unique customer identifier (userId).

-) will be left unencrypted.
+Other data (e.g., name) will be left unencrypted.
 All of the data will come from the same simple json payload.
 For example, we might expect to see

 1. Setup an environment

 The following Docker Compose file will setup Kafka, the Conduktor platform and a Vault KMS instance to work together.
-It will then create a single Kafka topic calledcustomers
+It will then create a single Kafka topic calledcustomers that the rest of the tutorial will instruct you how to make use of for the encryption and crypto shredding use case.

 docker-compose.yaml